 Graduate students are only permitted to repeat a course once.
 When courses are repeated, the higher grade received for a course is used to calculate the GPAs.
 The lower grade(s) are not included in the GPA calculation.
 Grade reports and transcripts will reflect all courses attempted and earned.
-Graduate students matriculated into Peirce College may only repeat graduate courses by enrolling in Peirce College graduate courses.
+Graduate students matriculated into Peirce College may only repeat graduate courses.
 Retired courses cannot be repeated.

-Courses in which a grade of "B "or above is required and not earned must be repeated at Peirce College.
+Courses in which a grade of "B" or above is required and not earned must be repeated at Peirce College.
 Students who need to repeat a course should consult with their Faculty Advisor.
 Students who withdraw from a class are required to adhere to this repeat policy.